James Austin Bishop

 The vehement opposition of the liberal establishment, currently represented in politics by the Democratic party, to parental choice in education, serves well to expose the true agenda behind state-mandated, state-controlled education in America.
 It is inevitable that, when an ideology is based on a lie, that ideology will frequently find itself espousing ideals that are in conflict with others also espoused.
 Such is the case when the liberal opposition to parental control of education is compared to its professed championing of human rights as defined by such supranational bodies as the United Nations.
 For example, the United Nations "Universal Declaration of Human Rights" (a worthless document -- but that's another story) states, in Article 18:

-"Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance,"
+"Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance," and in Article 26, "Parents have a prior right to choose the kind of education that shall be given to their children."

 But freedom of conscience and the rights of parents to choose the kind of education that will be given to their children are anachronisms to "progressives" who deem themselves intellectually superior in matters of education, among others.
 A 1997 Public Agenda survey of professors in teacher-training institutions illustrates this.
 Of 900 professors surveyed, 79 percent agreed that "the general public has outmoded and mistaken beliefs about what good teaching means."
 They also indicated their belief that parents, far from having a right to choose educational options for their children, need to be "educated or reeducated about how learning ought to happen in today's classroom."